Henvezz95/GANime/README.md

 * The loss function for the generator is `-log(D)` instead of `log(1-D)` (This is achieved by flipping labels when training generator: real = fake, fake = real)
 * Input noise is Gaussian, not Uniform
 * The discriminator is trained with a batch of only real images, then with a batch of only fake images
+* <b>Added Gaussian Noise to the Discriminator's inputs:</b> the initial noise standard deviation is very high (0.75) and decreases linearly during training by 0.02 per epoch until reaching 0.
+It makes the training much more stable because it slows down the initial training phase, especially for the discriminator.
+When the noise is strong, the fine details are unrecognizable and both generator and discriminator must focus on the overall structure of the image.
+Additional resources on the topic can be found here [http://www.inference.vc/instance-noise-a-trick-for-stabilising-gan-training/](http://www.inference.vc/instance-noise-a-trick-for-stabilising-gan-training/) and here [https://openreview.net/forum?id=Hk4_qw5xe](https://openreview.net/forum?id=Hk4_qw5xe).
 * Both generator and discriminator implement batch normalization layers
 * Sparse Gradients are avoided:
      - Leaky ReLU is used instead of ReLU (with alpha=0.1 by default)